gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 Follow these steps:

 1. Open the **Azure Sphere Developer Command Prompt**.
-2. Navigate to the AzureIoT/Tools directory.
+2. Navigate to the Samples -> AzureIoT -> Tools directory.
+You cloned the Azure Sphere samples repository in the first lab.
     * On Windows, navigate to the Samples\AzureIoT\Tools\win-x64 directory.
     * On Linux, navigate to the Samples\AzureIoT\Tools\linux-x64 directory.
 On Linux, you may need to explicitly set execution permissions for the ShowIoTCentralConfig tool.
 From a terminal, run `chmod +x ShowIoTCentralConfig` to add execution permissions for the tool.